Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we have derived refined estimates for the solution, obtained in Part I, to the transmission problem specified by two open semi-infinite wave-guides meeting along a common perpendicular line.
+In this paper we have derived refined estimates for the solution, obtained in Part I, to the scattering problem specified by two open semi-infinite wave-guides meeting along a common perpendicular line.
 These estimates show that the solution satisfies the usual Sommerfeld radiation condition away from the channels.
-Within the channels the solution splits cleanly into a ``radiation'' part and a wave-guide part.
+Within the channels the solution splits cleanly into a ``radiation'' part and a wave-guide mode part.
 The radiation part satisfies a standard Sommerfeld radiation condition.
-The wave-guide parts are sum of terms of the form $\{e^{-i\xi^l_mx_1}v(x_2)\}$ with $\xi^l_m>0$ in the left half plane, and $\{e^{i\xi^r_mx_1}v(x_2)\}$ with $\xi^r_m>0$ in the right half plane.
-These contributions are therefore also outgoing, in an obvious sense, but also in the sense first introduced by Isozaki in~\cite{Isozaki94}.
+The wave-guide mode parts are sum of terms of the form $\{e^{-i\xi^l_mx_1}v(x_2)\}$ with $\xi^l_m>0$ in the left half plane, and $\{e^{i\xi^r_mx_1}v(x_2)\}$ with $\xi^r_m>0$ in the right half plane.
+These contributions are therefore outgoing, in a naive sense.
+In Part III we show that they are also outgoing in the rigorous sense first introduced by Isozaki in~\cite{Isozaki94}.

-This clean splitting into a radiation part and a wave-guide cannot be expected to hold in much generality.
 Nonetheless in Part III we introduce the formalism used in~\cite{Vasy2000}, which gives radiation conditions for very general open wave guide problems in any dimension.
-This analysis also shows the existence of a ``Limiting Absorption Solution,'' which is shown to satisfy these radiation conditions.
-Hence we conclude that the solutions we have constructed agree with the Limiting Absorption Solution.
+The radiation condition implies uniqueness for the outgoing solution to $(\Delta+q+k^2)u=f,$ provided that $f$ decays rapidly enough.
+This analysis also shows the existence of a limiting absorption solution to this equation, which is shown to satisfy these radiation conditions. \Rd Using the PDE uniqueness result we show that the integral equation~\eqref{eqn143.35} has a trivial null-space on any of the spaces $\cC_{\alpha}(\bbR)\oplus\cC_{\alpha+\frac 12}(\bbR),$ for $0<\alpha<\frac 12.$ Hence these equations are uniquely solvable for data in these spaces. \Bk We then conclude that the solutions we have constructed starting with admissible data agree with the limiting absorption solutions.
+Note that, in general the solutions to the PDE, $u^{l,r},$ constructed in each half space via~\eqref{eqn160.08} with general data $(g,h)\in\cC_{\alpha}(\bbR)\oplus\cC_{\alpha+\frac 12}(\bbR),$ cannot be expected to satisfy an outgoing radiation condition.